COVID: India's Sikh community steps up amid pandemic | DW | 02.06.2021

 In case patients aren't able to travel to the facility, the organization arranges oxygen cylinders to be delivered to their homes.
 An ambulance service has been set up to take patients to health care facilities.

-Finally, community kitchens at local gurdwaras have been preparing food packets to feed thousands of people, including COVID patients, migrant laborers and those in need, each day.
+Finally, langars at local gurdwaras have been preparing food packets to feed thousands of people, including COVID patients, migrant laborers and those in need, each day.

 The work that these organizations are doing is not surprising.
 Sikhism, its followers say, enshrines the spirit of "seva" or service, which is not limited by class, caste, gender or religion.